This page is for suppliers of two types of devices to enable direct observation of the uneclipsed, partially eclipsed, or annularly eclipsed Sun:

 - A test report from a properly accredited laboratory showing that your filter material meets the requirements of ISO 12312-2 sections 4.1.1, 4.1.2, and 4.2.1 (with changes or exceptions as described in the article "About the ISO 12312-2 Standard for Solar Viewers"), or

-- The name and contact information of the manufacturer or importer who makes your solar-filter material.
+- The name and contact information of the manufacturer, importer, or distributor who makes your solar-filter material.

 In the second case, if the supplier is already on our list, we'll verify with them that they are making your solar-filter material.
 If the supplier is not yet on our list, we will ask them (or you may ask them) to send us the information we require as described above.
 Materials should be sent to email@example.com.